joting0518/joting0518/README.md

 ## Hey 👋, I'm Amy Chen!

-I am currently a sophomore majoring in Management Information Systems (MIS).
-Recently, I am an intern at TWM, where I am gaining valuable experience in Cloud Services (GCP, AWS), Full Stack Web Development, and Project Management.
+I am currently a jnuior majoring in Management Information Systems (MIS).
+Previously, I was an intern at TWM, where I am gaining valuable experience in Cloud Services (GCP, AWS), Full Stack Web Development, and Project Management.
+And then, I worked on internship at Academic Sinica, studing CV and image restoration.
+During the period, my teammate and I won the ECCV workshop, and wrote the paper for it.
 <br/>
 <br/>